library(tidyverse)

 - We can see that the

-have majority of NA’s it means that rides are starting and ending where stations are not there.
+start_station_nameandend_station_namehave majority of NA’s it means that rides are starting and ending where stations are not there.

 start_station_name